moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 **2. All `.proto` file paths must be unique relative to the roots.**

-For example, consider the following configuration:
+For example, consider this configuration:

 ```yaml title="buf.yaml"
 version: v1beta1